 Welcome to Y6.

-I am looking forward to seeing the children make lots of progress and becoming more confident in their reading, writing and mathematical skills.
+We are looking forward to seeing the children continuing to make lots of progress and becoming more confident in their reading, writing and mathematical skills.

 A note from Mrs. Ashton

-Take a look at out topic web to see what we will be learning about this half term.
+Take a look at our topic web to see what we will be learning about this half term.

-PE = This half term we will have PE every Wednesday and Thursday in the afternoons.
+PE = PE will be on Thursday in the afternoons.

 The class will be taking their statutory SATs tests in the week beginning 14th May 2018.
 Your child must be in school that week.